Do You Need 20% Down To Buy A Home?

 If you’re looking to purchase a home with no down payment while also avoiding Mortgage Insurance (MI) payments, a VA home mortgage may be exactly what you’re looking for.
 VA loans are designed to make homeownership more attainable for veterans by offering more relaxed requirements with great affordability.
 VA Loans are guaranteed by the U.S. Department of Veterans Affairs and offered by independent lenders, like PennyMac.

-The program offers these benefits to not only veterans and their spouses, but also Reservists and members of the National Guard who served for more than six years.
+The program offers these benefits not only to veterans and their spouses, but also Reservists and members of the National Guard who served for more than six years.

 Military Housing Assistance Fund